allegroai/clearml-docs/docs/getting_started/video_tutorials/hyperdatasets_data_versioning.md

 When you open Hyper-Datasets to explore a dataset, you can find the version history of that dataset here.
 Datasets can have multiple versions, which in turn can have multiple child versions.
 Each of the child versions will inherit the contents of their parents.

 By default, a dataset version will be in draft mode, meaning it can still be modified.
-You can press the publish button to essentially lock it to make sure it will not change anymore.
+You can press the **Publish** button to essentially lock it to make sure it will not change anymore.
 If you want to make changes to a published dataset version, make a new version that’s based on it.

 You’ll find automatically generated label statistics here, that give you a quick overview of the label distribution in your dataset as well as some version metadata and other version information.